Consensys/docs-template/docs/contribute/style-guide.md

 ---
-description: Documentation style guidelines
+description: Style guidelines for writing developer documentation.
-sidebar_position: 4
+sidebar_position: 2
 ---

-# Documentation style guide
+# Writing style guide

 The following are writing style guidelines for contributing to the ConsenSys documentation.
 These guidelines aim to keep the documentation consistent, well-organized, and easy to understand.